SDSU-Research-CI/SDSU-Research-CI.github.io/docs/softwarefactory/gettingaccess.md

 ---

 # Getting Access
-In order to run containers on the Instructional Cluster, you will need an account with the National Research Platform and you will need to be added to a namespace.
+In order to run containers on VERNE, you will need an account with the National Research Platform and you will need to be added to a namespace.
 A namespace allows its members to share access to containers, enabling collaboration.

 In addition to the written directions below, we've recorded a video walkthrough for [getting an account and requesting access to a namespace](https://mediasite.sdsu.edu/Mediasite/Play/8e7f235bc56f44fdb4586cffe1e477a71d).